-Well, we’re in the book of Numbers, many of us, in our daily Bible reading.
+Well, we’re in the book of Numbers.
 Raise your hand if the book of Numbers is your favorite book in the Bible.
 Anybody?
 That’s what I expected.
 It’s not a very popular book.

 Strange title for a book.
 But it’s not the Hebrew title.
 It’s not what the Jews call it.
 They call it Bamidbar, which comes from the first line of the text and means “in the wilderness” or “in the desert.”
 I think that title better sums up the contents of the book.
-It’s about the nation of Israel in the wilderness between being freed from slavery in Egypt and entering the land of Canaan that God promised to give them.
-We call it Numbers because back in the 4th-2nd century B.C. when the Hebrew text was translated into Greek they gave the book a new title in Greek.
+It’s about the nation of Israel in the wilderness between being freed from slavery in Egypt, and entering the land of Canaan that God promised to give them.
+We call it Numbers because back in the 4th-2nd century B.C., when the Hebrew text was translated into Greek, they gave the book a new title in Greek.
 They called it Arithmoi, which means numbers.
-I suppose it was called that because it begins and ends with numbers, with 2 census.
-What’s the plural of census?
-Censi?
-Censuses?
-We’ll say censuses.
+I suppose it was called that because it begins and ends with numbers, with 2 censuses.
 There’s a census in the first chapter and then another in chapter 26 toward the end.
-Each census was a counting of the men of Israel at least 20 years of age who were fighting fit.
-The purpose of the censuses I think was military reasons and also to see how much land each tribe would be allotted when they conquered the land of Canaan (26:52-54).
+Each census was a counting of the men of Israel at least 20 years of age who were fit for fighting.
+The purpose of the censuses, I think, was military reasons and also to see how much land each tribe would be allotted when they conquered the land of Canaan (26:52-54).
 The larger the tribe, the more land they’d be given.
 The total number counted in both censuses is very close to the same, around 600,000 able bodied men (1:46; 26:51).
 That’s why we believe this nation was over 2 million.
 If you add in the women and kids under 20 and those men not able bodied enough for war, you come up with at least 2 million.
-But the censuses at the beginning and the end were taken close to 40 years apart, and the 600,000 counted at the end of the book are totally different from the 600,000 at the beginning, except for 2 individuals, a man named Joshua and a man named Caleb (Num 26:63-65).
-Aside from those 2, the 600,000 counted in the beginning die out in the wilderness south and east of the land of Canaan within 40 years.
+But the censuses at the beginning and the end were taken close to 40 years apart, and the 600,000 counted at the end of the book was totally different from the 600,000 at the beginning, except for two individuals, a man named Joshua and a man named Caleb (Num 26:63-65).
+Aside from those two, the 600,000 counted in the beginning die out in the wilderness south and east of the land of Canaan within 40 years.
 The 2nd counting is of a whole new generation.

 Israel’s Unbelief Problem in Numbers 14